gitter-badger/kthoom/README.md

 # kthoom

-kthoom is a comic book / ebook reader that runs in the browser using client-side open web technologies such as JavaScript, HTML5, the File API, Web Workers, and Typed Arrays.
-It can open files from your local hard drive, the network, or Google Drive.
+kthoom is a comic book / ebook reader that runs in the browser using modern client-side open web technologies such as JavaScript, HTML5, the File API, Web Workers, and Typed Arrays.
+It can open files from your local file system, the network, or Google Drive.

+It is built using pure JavaScript with no external dependencies and can run out of the box (no building, compiling, packing) straight from the browser.
+Try it here:

 [OPEN KTHOOM COMIC BOOK READER](https://codedread.com/kthoom/index.html).